+Due to COVID-19, the 2021 Service & Solidarity Missions Program will be altered to offer experiences that stay true to our mission but abide by the current safety guidelines.
+Stay tuned for more information!
 Service & Solidarity Missions are student-led service trips overseen by Campus Ministry during winter and spring breaks.
-In 2020 Service & Solidarity Mission trips will celebrate their 30th year with 18 domestic service trips and a trip to Puerto Rico.
+In 2020 Service & Solidarity Mission trips celebrated their 30th year with 18 domestic service trips and a trip to Puerto Rico.
 These mission trips enable students to learn about Catholic social teaching while spending time living and working with those most in need.

 - Visit our blog and follow our trips during their week away!